Dr. Hunt Leaving on a High Note: ISU College of Business Receives $3 Million Donation

 “It’s going to change the nature of the MBA program and the kinds of support we can offer students,” McCarty said.
 “Part of what inspires them to give is to support students in the way that they were once supported.”

 McCarty hopes that students will keep ISU in mind down the line when they’re looking to make an impact.
-The endowment will mature when the donor dies.
+The endowment will mature upon the donor’s death.

 Austen Hunzeker